Abhishek-K-S/express-ts-bootstrap-bash/README.md

 2. The script can be copies to any folder and executed.
 The project always takes the name of the present working directory, not of parent directory.
 3. If the working directory already has a tscofig.json file, then it will be deleted and a new one is created.
 Other files are overwritten.
 4. "dist" folder contains all transpiled files aka JS files.
+5. By default, the server runs on port 9999.
+However this could be changed by altering the .env file.
+Ex: changing PORT=5678 will make the server run on port 5678